AbramovMax1/GameOfWar/README.md

-Pyfiglet and colorama need to bee added to your pychram
+Pyfiglet and colorama need to be added to your pychram